-Landscape Lighting.
 How to Choose the Right Outdoor Lighting

-Modern/Minimalist~ Lighting from this category will be sleek and simple.
-This is for you if you like crisp, clean lines and favor symmetry.
+Modern/Minimalist Lighting from this category will be sleek and simple.
+This is for you if you like crisp, clean lines and favor order over chaos.
 Modern fixtures can compliment an updated home or even provide a fun and artistic contrast outside an older-looking one.
-Some, leaning more toward the minimalist end of the subgroup, are meant to be virtually invisible as fixtures.
-These kinds of lights can be a nice way to subtly draw attention to some of the attractive features of your landscape.
+If you are serious about minimalism and hate clutter of any kind, focus on "invisible" lighting that illuminates without an obviously visible fixture.
+Modern lighting can help showcase your landscape design without clashing with or overpowering it.

-Energy Efficient~ As categories do, these ones often overlap and you may find a trendy light set that could also be called modern.
+Energy Efficient As categories do, these ones often overlap and you may find a trendy light set that could also be called modern.
 Similarly, energy efficient lights can be found meeting any style criteria you're looking for.
 These days, you really have your pick of power bill friendly lighting kits.
 More on these below.

 Energy Efficient Options

 Flood lights are ideal for areas where more illumination is desired.
 Use them to line a driveway or perimeter area where security is a bigger concern.
 Motion sensor lights are a popular way to scare off would-be burglars.
 They also save energy since they only come on when something passes in front of the sensor.
 Installing exterior lighting is one of the least costly and most effective things you can do to deter thieves.